postmanlabs/labs-docs/src/pages/docs/running-collections/intro-to-collection-runs.md

 To view more details, including any log statements used in your collection, select <img alt="Console icon" src="https://assets.postman.com/postman-docs/icon-console-v9.jpg#icon" width="16px"> __Console__ from the footer.

 To view details about the run, select __View Summary__.
-The summary also lists a column for each iteration of your collection run so you can see test output for the whole run at a glance.
+The summary also has a column for each iteration of your collection run so you can review test output for the whole run.

 [![Runner result summary](https://assets.postman.com/postman-docs/run-overview-v8.jpg)](https://assets.postman.com/postman-docs/run-overview-v8.jpg)